Modern animation in the United States: Spike and Mike

 In 1989, a festival of animation shorts, organized by Craig "Spike" Decker and Mike Gribble (known as "Spike & Mike") and originally based in San Diego, began showcasing a collection of short subject animated films.
 Known as the Classic Festival of Animation, it played in theatrical and non-theatrical venues across the country.

 The collections were largely made up of Oscar-nominated shorts, student work from the California Institute of the Arts, and experimental work funded by the National Film Board of Canada.
 Early festivals included work by John Lasseter, Nick Park, Mike Judge, and Craig McCracken.
-Judge's piece, Frog Baseball, marked the first appearance of his dimwitted trademark characters Beavis and Butt-head, while McCracken's short The Whoopass Girls in A Sticky Situation featured the introduction of the trio of little girl superheroes that would later gain popularity under their new moniker, The Powerpuff Girls.
+Judge's piece, Frog Baseball, marked the first appearance of his dimwitted trademark characters Beavis and Butt-head.
+McCracken's short The Whoopass Girls in A Sticky Situation featured the introduction of the trio of little girl superheroes that would later gain popularity under their new moniker, The Powerpuff Girls.

-The festival gradually turned into a program of films called Spike and Mike's Sick and Twisted Festival of Animation, an underground movement for adult humor and subject matter.
+The festival gradually became a program of films called Spike and Mike's Sick and Twisted Festival of Animation, an underground movement for adult humor and subject matter.

 Cartoon Network and Adult Swim

 In 1994, the American cable television network Cartoon Network approved a new series entitled Space Ghost: Coast to Coast.
 In a particularly postmodern twist, this show featured live-action celebrity interviews mixed with animation from the original Space Ghost cartoon.
 It was the beginning of the now common practice of using old Hanna-Barbera cartoon characters for new edgier productions, such as the surrealistic Sealab 2021, based on the short-lived early 1970s environmentally themed cartoon Sealab 2020.
 Harvey Birdman, Attorney at Law was about a lackluster superhero, Birdman—originally the star of Birdman and the Galaxy Trio—who has become a lawyer.
 His clientele, as well as most of the other characters on the show, are made up entirely of old Hanna-Barbera characters.

 Adult Swim, a scheduling block of adult-oriented cartoons appearing on Cartoon Network beginning after primetime, premiered in 2001.
-Originally limited to Sunday nights, as of 2018, Adult Swim now remains on the air every night until 6:00 a.m.
+Originally limited to Sunday nights, as of 2018, Adult Swim remains on the air every night until 6:00 a.m.
 Eastern time.
 Animated series produced exclusively for Adult Swim include The Brak Show, Aqua Teen Hunger Force, Sealab 2021, Harvey Birdman, Attorney at Law, Squidbillies, The Venture Bros., Perfect Hair Forever, Stroker and Hoop, Tom Goes to the Mayor, Robot Chicken, Rick and Morty, Metalocalypse and Smiling Friends.
 In addition to American animation, Adult Swim also runs popular anime series such as Cowboy Bebop, Ghost in the Shell, Eureka Seven, the Fullmetal Alchemist series, Bleach, and My Hero Academia.